Are you wondering what you actually need to have on your Boundary Waters packing list?

 - A first aid kit is very important part of your packing list for the Boundary Waters.
 Our first aid kit was comprised of four bags:

 - Maps and GPS

 - Good navigational tools is probably the most important thing to remember to add to your BWCA packing list.
 You can really get lost up there without good maps and paying attention to where you are!
 The paper map and navigation app are what we used and worked well for us, but make sure that you feel confident in what you choose to use.

 - Don’t forget battery backups for phones!

 - Weather radio

 - Know the general location where you are in relation to the cities nearby so you know what weather to listen for.
 We generally listened for weather near Ely, MN.

 - Good satellite phone for emergencies

 - This isn’t absolutely essential for a Boundary Waters packing list, but in our situation, I was glad we had it.
-There is zero cell service in the Boundary Waters, so we got a Verizon Satellite phone ($80 for a week) so that we could communicate occasionally with my mom, who was watching our kids (including my 5 year old with type 1 diabetes), or in case we had an emergency.
+There is zero cell service in the Boundary Waters, so we got a Verizon Satellite phone ($80 for a week) so that we could communicate occasionally with my mom, who was watching our kids (including my 5 year old with type 1 diabetes), or in case we ourselves had an emergency.

 - Float plan